vihara-ambegoda/Colour-Sequence-Detector/README.md

 This device verifies that both ends of a cable have the **same wire color sequence** and ensures **continuity**.

-It was developed as a more efficient alternative to the manual continuity tester used by the Harness Department at Cable Solutions (Pvt) Ltd.
+It was developed in 2019 as a more efficient alternative to the manual continuity tester used by the Harness Department at Cable Solutions (Pvt) Ltd.

 ---